 Once you learn how to play any game, it's often easier to win.
-And rule #1 in the money making game is this:

 I've doubled my income multiple times over the last five years.
 Each time I made a leap in my income, it was because I worked on myself more than anything.
 I worked on how I lived my life.
 I worked on the beliefs I held.
 I worked on healing old wounds.
 I worked on my faith.
 I worked on my skills and abilities.
 I raised myself up to become the person who could make the kind of money I desired to make.

 The first four years of my career were spent working at a global consulting firm.
 Although it seemed like the perfect job on the outside, there was a lot of pressure and bureaucracy that came with such a prestigious job and I didn't feel like I fit in there.

 I was also working one, sometimes two side jobs, just to make some extra cash doing everything from promotional modeling to hostessing.
 Despite the hustle, I was only making around $45,000 a year.
 That was a lot of work and a lot of fight for such small paychecks.

 I was also pretty unhappy in life and with myself.
 I was living in a place I didn't like.
 I spent most of my evenings watching TV.
 My friends and coworkers were buying homes, traveling, and living a life that was richer and fuller than mine.

 I finally got fed up with my situation and started to work on myself.
 At 24, I realized no one was coming to save me and that it was up to me to save myself.

 I canceled my cable and started going to the gym.
 I started reading books about personal growth, life, and money.
 I started cooking and eating healthier foods.
 I started thinking for myself as opposed to what we're told to think.
 And I starting focusing on the goodness in life as opposed to the things that sucked.